ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/software_dependencies.rst

 Additionally, the suite can be used to deploy the software to a shared environment.
 In this case, the software should first be built and tested locally in a separate task and deployed to the shared location only if the tests are successful.

+Note that if the suite can run on multiple hosts, the software should be deployed on all the hosts.

 Loading the software environment
 --------------------------------